mortenaa/kotlin-workshop/PITCHME.md

 ## Filter and Map collections
  - Like in Java
  - No .stream() or .collect()
- - Convention on naming parameter 'it'
+ - Implicit parameter is named 'it'

 ```kotlin
 data class Employee(val name: String, val salary: Long)